Added sugars: Don't get sabotaged by sweeteners

 See more In-depth

-- Factsheet on the new proposed Nutrition Facts label.
-U.S. Food and Drug Administration. http://www.fda.gov/Food/GuidanceRegulation/GuidanceDocumentsRegulatoryInformation/LabelingNutrition/ucm387533.htm.
+- Interactive Nutrition Facts label.
+U.S. Food and Drug Administration. https://www.accessdata.fda.gov/scripts/interactivenutritionfactslabel/ingredient-list.cfm.
 Accessed Jan.
-12, 2016.
+10, 2021.

 - Sugar 101.
 American Heart Association. https://www.heart.org/en/healthy-living/healthy-eating/eat-smart/sugar/sugar-101.
 Accessed Jan.
 10, 2021.

 - How much sugar and calories are in your favorite drink?
 U.S. Department of Health and Human Services.
 National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health/educational/wecan/eat-right/limit-fat-sugar.htm.
 Accessed Jan.
 10, 2021.

 - Bowman SA, et al. Added sugars in adults' diet: What we eat in America, NHANES 2015-2016.
 Food Surveys Research Group.
 Dietary Data Brief No. 24.
 October 2019.